-Welcome to The Widowed Mom Podcast, episode 172, Widows Like Us: An Interview with Pam Demke.
+Welcome to The Widowed Mom Podcast, episode 172, Widows Unfiltered: An Interview with Pam Demke.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St-Germain.

 Hey there, welcome to another episode of the podcast.
 What’s good?
 What’s happening in your neighborhood?
 So, I promised you an update, my daughter left for Costa Rica and so far so good.
 It was not nearly as emotional as I expected it to be and I am confident that that is because I have been letting myself feel all the feelings for I don’t even know how long, since I found out about the trip.
 I did not resist them.
 I did not try to coach myself out of them.
 I did not try to think positive thoughts.

 I just let myself feel how I felt and it’s so much easier that way.
 So, everything’s fine, she made it no problem.
 She left me the sweetest post-it notes all over the house.
 I’m still finding them which was such a delight.
 She’s just so creative and crafty and she hid them in all these places.
 Apparently my son helped her and he told me I’m going to be finding them for a long, long time.
 So that’s been super fun.

 So, thanks to those of you who are sending her and me a good mojo I actually got several emails and I just really appreciate it.
 And even if you didn’t email me but you just thought of us, I really do appreciate it.
 So, all is well.
 I will keep you posted on her adventures but I think she’s going to have a great time and it’s going to be a good learning experience and it’s good for me too, it’s good growth for me.